-As Schlenker [87] observes, it is not only time points that obey certain rules of succession, but also worlds, persons and locations.
-It is our purpose to survey all the possibilities here not to lay down a comprehensive theory of them.
+As Schlenker [85] observes, it is not only time points that obey certain rules of succession, but also worlds, persons and locations.
+It is our purpose to survey some of the possibilities here and not to lay down a comprehensive theory of them.
 We shall simply point out just what the phenomenon consists in and how it can be analyzed using parameters.
 It will be seen that the basic mechanics is the same, whether we take time points, worlds, persons or other.
 The first set of examples deal with the change of person in embedded speech.
 Suppose we have the following instance of direct speech:

-(4.68) John says: 'I am sick.'
+(4.128) (John says:)'I am sick.'